E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 ::
   integrator = sd

-Since the system is double resolution, meaning we have the atomistci detals and the virtual particles, we have to define the energygroups:
+Since the system is double resolution, meaning we have the atomistic detals and the virtual particles, we have to define the energygroups:
 ::
   ; Selection of energy groups
   energygrps = EXW WCG